MIB Policy Resolutions for 2025-2026

 MIB encourages the FDIC to create a systemic risk premium, which would require the nation’s largest TBTF institutions to pay a premium on their deposit insurance assessments based on the unique risk they pose to the DIF in the event one of these institutions required resolution.

 MIB urges Congress to ensure the FDIC has needed authority to quickly authorize a Transaction Account Guarantee (TAG) program to protect depositors without needing to make any determinations of systemic risk.
-ICBA has historically supported TAG programs that provide increased deposit insurance for noninterest bearing accounts to prevent or stabilize disruptive shifts in deposit funding.
+MIB has historically supported TAG programs that provide increased deposit insurance for noninterest bearing accounts to prevent or stabilize disruptive shifts in deposit funding.

 MIB opposes increases to deposit insurance assessments that are based on the DIF achieving a 2 percent designated reserve ratio rather than the statutory minimum of 1.35 percent.